 The Hawaii Family Leave Law (HFLL) requires employers with at least 100 employees on each working day of 20 or more calendar weeks in the current or preceding calendar year to provide up to four weeks of family leave per calendar year.
-This leave can be used for the birth or adoption of a child or to care for the employee's reciprocal beneficiary, child, spouse, or parent with a serious health condition.
+This leave can be used for the birth or adoption of a child or to care for a family member with a serious health condition.
 Family leave may be unpaid or paid, or a combination of both.
-An employee or employer may elect to use any of the employee's applicable accrued paid leave such as sick, vacation, personal, or family leave for any part of the four-week period.
+An employee may elect to use any of the employee's applicable accrued paid leave such as vacation, personal, or family leave for any part of the four-week period.

 Employers who are covered by the HFLL must allow eligible employees to use up to ten days per year of their accrued and available sick leave for any of the purposes listed in the HFLL.
 However, the HFLL exempts temporary disability benefits from the definition of "sick leave."
 If an employer establishes a self-insured TDI plan (which must be approved by the Hawaii Department of Labor and Industrial Relations) that incorporates sick leave benefits, the benefits provided under its self-insured plan may be used for HFLL purposes only to the extent they exceed the statutory minimum required to comply with the TDI law.